EXPIRED

 Commitment to safeguarding

-We are committed to safeguarding and promoting the welfare of children and young people and expect all staff to share this commitment.
-All successful applicants will be subject to an enhanced DBS check and will also be taken through the School's vetting procedure.
-Higham Lane School is also strongly committed to protecting personal data.
-Our Privacy Notice, which can be found under the GDPR section on the School website, describes why and how we collect and use personal data and provides information about individuals’ rights.
+Our organisation is committed to safeguarding and promoting the welfare of children and young people, and expects all staff to share this commitment.
+All successful applicants will be subject to an enhanced DBS check and will be taken through the Trust's vetting procedure.

 If you need these documents in an accessible format, please contact the school.